chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes ( spec/shadow-stdlib.md)
 - [x] feat: Annotate constant with `Final[T]` (spec/final-wrapper.md)
 - [x] fix: Never offer wrap for None
 - [x] feat: Do not allow to make private if used